shyaboi/roosterreact/README.md

 # Any struggles you faced when developing with technology you chose?
 <br>This was actually my first exposure to configuring webpack  I had a lot of trouble getting the provided server properly deployed which is why I made this React version as well as a vanilla HTML page.
-<br> I could get the webpack dev server working well and looking as desired, but when it came time to deploy, I was a little confused on how to deploy properly and heroku kept timing out on my build, and my deployment it github was serving the original index.html without the bundles. so I figured I would make the 2 versions to make up for it.
+<br> I could get the webpack dev server working well and looking as desired, but when it came time to deploy, I was a little confused on how to build the bundle properly and heroku kept timing out on webpack post build.
+My deployment to github was serving the original index.html without the bundles. so I figured I shouldn't waste tons of time on simply deploying the site, so I made the other 2 versions to make up for it.
 <br>
 Not really with the tech I chose.
 Outside of sizing the divs properly with the content inside; create-react-app makes it simple to get going.